Digital Cultures, New Media & Cultural Analytics

 In addition to facilitating interdisciplinary discussions and research collaborations, and maintaining its own initiatives, a key tenet of Digital Cultures, New Media & Cultural Analytics is amplifying the work of scholars, practitioners and students across CACSSS, UCC and the wider community.
 Anyone engaged with a project that may be of relevance to the cluster is invited to forward details of their work for dissemination across this network.

-This cluster is convened by Dr James O’Sullivan (School of English & Digital Humanities) and Prof. Luigina Ciolfi (School of Applied Psychology).
+It is currently convened by Dr James O’Sullivan (Department of Digital Humanities) and Prof. Luigina Ciolfi (School of Applied Psychology).

 Future Humanities Institute